-Name: Date:

-Homework: Readin g "Canals on Mars?"
+Homework: Reading "Canals on Mars?"

-Scientists have been studying Mars for hundreds scientists used to have about Mars, read and annuanswer the questions below.
+Scientists have been studying Mars for hundreds of years!
+To learn more about the ideas that scientists used to have about Mars, read and annotate the "Canals on Mars?" article and then answer the questions below.

-Why did some people think that there was evidence ce of intelligent life on Mars?
+Why did some people think that there was evidence of intelligent life on Mars?

 How was this idea refuted?